termux/termux-apt-repo/README.rst

 Usage instructions
 ------------------

-In Termux, install with ``packages install termux-apt-repo`` and execute
+In Termux, install with ``pkg install termux-apt-repo`` and execute
 as:

 ::